About 6 Wharf

 Other benefits of 6 Wharf

-6 Wharf will also:
+6 Wharf also:

-• Extend the Port’s container ship capacity
+• Extends the Port’s container ship capacity

 Read more about why we need 6 Wharf in our justification report.